Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_02/data_movement.md

 ### Run the Application

-Go to the `makefile` directory and run the following command.
+1. Go to the `makefile` directory and run the make command.

 ```
-cd ~/SDAccel-AWS-F1-Developer-Labs/modules/module_02/makefile
+cd /home/centos/src/project_data/SDAccel-AWS-F1-Developer-Labs/modules/module_02/makefile
-make run STEP=single_buffer
+make run STEP=single_buffer SOLUTION=1
 ```

-   >**NOTE:** While running the `makefile`, you can add the argument `SOLUTION=1` to run the reference code, which already contains the above optimization.

-The output is as follows.
+2. The output is as follows.

 ```
 --------------------------------------------------------------------